christianotieno/re-former/README.md

 > In this project, we built a form the old fashioned way and then the Rails way.

-Additional description about the project and its features.
+A summary description of the project and its features illustrated below.

 ## Built With

-- Embended Ruby,
+- Embedded Ruby,
 - Ruby on Rails

 ## Live Demo